oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

     4. The Add API Key dialog box opens.
 Select option: **Generate API Key Pair**
     ![OCI generate API key pair button](./images/add-api-key-dialog1.png " ")

-    5. Click the **Download Private Key** button and save the file to you local computer.
-Save the location of the private key file (*username-date*.pem) to your text file to be used in the next lab.
+    5. Click the **Download Private Key** button and save the file to you local computer. **NOTE - if your key file name contains special characters (such as @ from an email address), change the name of the file to be simpler, like *mykeyfile.pem*, to avoid an error later**.
+Save the location of the private key file (mykeyfile.pem) to your text file to be used in the next lab.
     ![OCI add API key button](./images/add-api-key-dialog2.png " ")

     6. Click the **Add** button in the *Add API Key* dialog.
 The *Configuration File Preview* dialog opens.